coverity/coverity-bash-completions/README.md

 # Usage

-For this completions to work, the `bin` directory for the Coverity Platform and/or Coverity Analysis Tools must be in your `$PATH`.
+For these completions to work, the `bin` directory for the Coverity Platform and/or Coverity Analysis Tools must be in your `$PATH`.
 At this time, completions are available only for some commands.
-Here are some of my favorites:
+Here are some of my
+favorites:

 ```bash
 $> cov-admin-db [TAB][TAB]